MattiBSH/JavaTypeScript/README.md

 # JavaTypeScript
-All my work in this subject in one place for easy accesibility.
+All my work in this subject in one place for easy Accessibility.